xitu/gold-miner/article/2021/a-laymans-intro-to-quantum-computers.md

 # A Layman’s Intro to Quantum Computers

-## A Layman’s Introduction to Quantum Computers

-#### Get started with quantum computing—no Ph.D. required

 ![Photo by [Zoltan Tasi](https://unsplash.com/@zoltantasi?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/9792/0*FPUtmaqNJ12IcZx8)

 Quantum computers have the potential to revolutionize information technology.
 Many analysts view current quantum computers as on par with the room-sized computers of the 1940s.
 Over the coming decades, they may advance at the same exponential rate as classical computers have done.
 Unfortunately, literature on quantum computing is often written **by** people with physics degrees **for** people with physics degrees.
 Here, I will explain quantum computing in layman’s terms: how it works, how it differs from classical computing, and why it will be revolutionary for your business.